tarun7r/Cricket-API/README.md

-<H2>Cricket API</H2>
+<H2>Cricket API 2.0</H2>
-This is a simple Flask web application that provides an API to retrieve Player Stats, Live Score, Fixtures, Tables and Results data of Cricket Matches ( ODI, T20, Test and IPL ) from Cricbuzz
+This is a simple Flask web application that provides an API to retrieve Player Stats, Live Score, Fixtures, Tables and Results data of Cricket Matches ( ODI, T20, Test and IPL ) from Cricbuzz website
 <h2>API Endpoints</h2>

 <p>The application provides the following API endpoints:</p>